-Currently, the number of shares that constitutes a Creation Unit is 50,000 shares.
+Currently, the number of shares that constitutes a Creation Unit is 50,000 shares (except for the KraneShares California Carbon Allowance Strategy ETF and KraneShares European Carbon Allowance Strategy ETF, whose Creation Units consist of 25,000 shares).
 In its discretion, the Board reserves the right to increase or decrease the number of the Fund's shares that constitute a Creation Unit.
 The Board reserves the right to declare a split or a consolidation in the number of shares outstanding of the Fund, and to make changes in the number of shares constituting a Creation Unit, including in the event that the per share price in the secondary market rises (or declines) to an amount that falls outside the range deemed desirable by the Board.

 Creation Units may be purchased and redeemed only by or through a DTC Participant that has entered into an Authorized Participant Agreement with the Distributor (an "Authorized Participant").
 Such Authorized Participant will agree, pursuant to the terms of such Authorized Participant Agreement and on behalf of itself or any investor on whose behalf it will act, to certain conditions, including those set forth below, the Authorized Participant Agreement and any handbook governing the Authorized Participants (collectively, the "AP Agreement").
 Investors who are not Authorized Participants must make appropriate arrangements with an Authorized Participant to purchase or redeem Creation Units.
-Investors should be aware that their particular broker may not be a DTC Participant or may not have executed an Authorized Participant Agreement with the Distributor and that Creation Unit orders may have to be placed by the investor's broker through an Authorized Participants.
+Investors should be aware that their particular broker may not be a DTC Participant or may not have executed an Authorized Participant Agreement with the Distributor and that Creation Unit orders may have to be placed by the investor's broker through an Authorized Participant.
 As a result, orders placed through an Authorized Participant may result in additional charges to such investor.
 A list of current Authorized Participants may be obtained from the Distributor.